tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 }
 ```

-## Sample JSON Payloads of Responses from External Service to Okta
+## Sample JSON Payloads of Responses from Your External Service to Okta

 ```json
 {